Code-Institute-Submissions/Yes-I-Do-Wedding-Agency/README.md

 **Client stories**

- * As a visitor to the website, I want to easily navigate throughout the site and find what I need.
+ * As a potential costumer, I want to easily navigate throughout the site and find what I need.
- * As a visitor to the website, I want see this agancy's gallery and images from previous works.
+ * As a potential costumer, I want see this agancy's gallery and images from previous works.
- * As a visitor to the website, I want know more about the agency team members.
+ * As a potential costumer, I want know more about the agency team members.
  * As a possible costumer, I want to know what former clients thought of their works.
  * As an interested costumer, I want simply navigate to contact page and fill out the contact form.
  * As an interested costumer, I want to follow the agency on social media, so I can keep up with the latest news.